mannodermaus/android-junit5/README.md

 ## Configuration

-The plugin applies a configuration closure to your module's `android.testOptions`.
+The plugin extends your module's `android.testOptions` with more options, wrapped in a container called `junitPlatform`.
 Inside it, you can use [all properties available through the default JUnit 5 Gradle plugin][junit5config].
-However, there are a few more parameters that allow for more customization of the JUnit Platform in your Android project.
+Additionally, there are a few more parameters that allow for more customization of the JUnit Platform in your Android project.
 These are detailed below, alongside their default values:

 ```groovy